Instructions Reference

 #Returning Nodes

 xsl:sequence returns a reference to existing nodes, while xsl:copy-of creates deep copies.
-This matters for identity comparisons and performance:
+This distinction matters for identity comparisons and performance:

 <!-- Returns a reference to the original node -->